enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/admin/install.rst

 It contains by default sample configuration for Oracle, PostgreSQL, HSQLDB and MySQL which are the three supported databases.
 (HSQLDB is not supported in production environments)

-.. note:: the database is intended to be shared between all JQM nodes - you should not create a schema/database per node.
+.. note:: the database is intended to be shared by all JQM nodes - you should not create a schema/database per node.

 Afterwards, place your JDBC driver inside the "ext" directory.